sou6av/manpower-app/README.md

 ### 1. Initial Project Setup
 ```
-Create a Next.js application for a manpower services booking platform targeting Kerala users.
+Create a Next.js application for a labour services booking platform targeting Kerala users.
 Include authentication, service listings, and order management.
 Use TypeScript, Tailwind CSS,
 and MongoDB.
 ```